Does the plan mean PC will no longer be a liberal arts college?

 How will the plan differentiate PC in the marketplace?

 At a time when people question the value of higher education, we believe it is extremely important to implement a strategic plan that is student-centered and rooted in our mission.
 The combination of a strong, traditional liberal arts curriculum with new academic programs focused on market opportunities will appeal to more students.
-We have designed our Quality Enhancement Plan, an important part of our accreditation process, to better prepare our students for life after PC.
+We have designed our Quality Enhancement Plan, an important part of our accreditation process, to better prepare our students for life beyond PC.

 Why is PC confident the new programs will be successes?